minvws/nl-kat-coordination/docs/source/about-openkat/what-is-openkat.rst

 Start by reading the :doc:`/user-manual/index`, which explains how OpenKAT works.
 After that, if you want to read more about how the system works on a technical level and what the main principles are, check the :doc:`/developer-documentation/index`.

 The documentation gives an impression, but trying OpenKAT yourself is the best way to find out how it works.
-In :doc:`/installation-and-deployment/index`, you will find all the information about installing OpenKAT on your system.
+In :doc:`/installation-and-deployment/index`, you can find all the information about installing OpenKAT on your system.

 The easiest way to get to know the system is a local installation.
 If you don't have a debian or ubuntu machine (yet), try the Gitpod test environment. :doc:`/installation-and-deployment/install` has a comprehensive roadmap for creating a local installation.
 In addition to the documentation, read `the README from the general repository <https://github.com/minvws/nl-kat-coordination>`_.